slurps-mad-rips/bit/docs/modules/core.rst

 .. module:: core.utility
    :synopsis: miscellaneous types and functions

+.. class:: Option

+   The Option class is used by :class:`core.workspace.Workspace` for storing user made options.
+The argument names are accessed in the same way as the argparse namespace objects.
+This allows for boolean user options such as ``if bit.options.release``.
+Additionally, arguments are only parsed when one is added to the internal argument parser.
+This allows for a delayed option check (and access) without requiring the bitfile to know all possible arguments when first invoked.

+   The way in which arguments are parsed is less than ideal (rather than storing the remaining arguments, the entire argument set is parsed each time an argument is added), however this is easier in implementation terms, and if it is deemed to be a performance issue, easy to workaround.

+   .. function:: add_argument(args, kwargs)

+      Invokes ArgumentParser.add_argument with the given arguments, and then performs a parse for all values currently available, followed by a call to set the argument parser information.

+   .. function:: add(self, name, default=False, help=None)

+      Adds a small boolean option to the arguments available.
+Useful for small feature checks, such as release or debug values.

 .. class:: Platform

    A simple object that allows platform lookup with simple getter attributes.